Install Elmedia on your Mac.

-NOTE: SWF playback functionality is limited on M1 Macs.
+SWF playback functionality is limited on M1/M2 Macs.
 Get more information here.

-Elmedia Player is a free SWF player for Mac with plenty of options and controls for a great experience.
+Elmedia Player is a free SWF player Mac users can rely on.
+It comes with plenty of options and controls for a great experience.
 It offers users the possibility to set the default quality for SWF files and manage Flash local security settings.
-You can keep Elmedia SWF Player on top of all other apps on your computer and also enjoy your Flash movies in full-screen mode without any distractions.

 You have the following options to add SWF files to Mac SWF player: